hpuhr/COMPASS/readme.txt

 Human readable: https://creativecommons.org/licenses/by/4.0/
 Legal: https://creativecommons.org/licenses/by/4.0/legalcode

 While it is permitted to use the AppImage for commercial purposes, the used open-source libraries might still prohibit this without further permission.
-It is the responsibility of the user to see to inspect the user manual and confirm that their use cases are permitted under the referenced licenses.
+It is the responsibility of the user to inspect the user manual and confirm that their use cases are permitted under the referenced licenses.

 Disclaimer
 ----------